AdhamSalem21/RoboProject/README.md

 ![Rectangular blocks Algorithm](Rectangles.png)

 ## Contribution towards the code
-Unfortunately we as a group had a problem with commiting the changes in the code from ubuntu.
+Unfortunately we all had a problem with commiting the changes in the code from ubuntu.
 Therefore, we uploaded our file after it was finished on github.

 We created a list of contributions as we have been told by Doctor Khaled Geneidy.

+- Mohammed Adel: worked on initialising the vehicle icon, the target icon, user inputs and the sesnor reading algorithm.
 - Adham Saad: Worked on reaching the target algorithm and avoiding obstacles.
 - Yousef Mamdouh: Worked on reaching the target algorithm and avoiding obstacles.
-- Mohammed Adel: worked on initialising the vehicle icon, the target icon, user inputs and the sesnor reading algorithm.